phaserjs/template-angular/README.md

 You can get the current Phaser Scene from the component event `"current-active-scene"`.
 In order to do this, you need to emit the event `"current-scene-ready"` from the Phaser Scene class.
 This event should be emitted when the scene is ready to be used.
 You can see this done in all of the Scenes in our template.

-**Important**: When you add a new Scene to your game, make sure you expose to Vue by emitting the `"current-scene-ready"` event via the `EventBus`, like this:
+**Important**: When you add a new Scene to your game, make sure you expose to Angular by emitting the `"current-scene-ready"` event via the `EventBus`, like this:

 ```js